percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 the key distributor to determine which conference to which a given DTLS-SRTP association belongs, making it impossible for the key distributor to ensure it is providing the endpoint with the correct conference key.
-Observing the client certificate might be insufficient if the same client is participating in more than one conference in parallel.
+The client certificate might be insufficient if the same client is participating in more than one conference in parallel.
 The media distributor and key distributor may need to coordinate or exchange a "conference identifier" common to the endpoints